 Environmental impacts of nitrogen dioxide

 Apart from the negative impacts that nitrogen dioxide has on human health, it also harms the environment.
 Nitrogen dioxide can interact with other chemicals in the air and form acid rain, which in turn can damage ecosystems and human-built monuments, structures, and cultural sites.
-The nitrate particles that result from nitrous oxides such as NO₂ also contribute to haze and decreased visibility.
+The nitrate particles that result from nitrogen oxides such as NO₂ also contribute to haze and decreased visibility.
 Other ecosystem damage, such as nutrient pollution in coastal waters, can result from elevated NO₂ levels.

 Nitrogen dioxide is a precursor to the pollutant known as particulate matter (PM), which has its own significant health and environmental impacts.
 Check out our first blog in the Air Measurements Series here to learn more about particulate matter.